hosnizaaraoui/cardionet/README.md

 - **Root/sudo access** for full network scanning capabilities
 - **Linux/Unix system** (tested on Ubuntu, Fedora, Debian, macOS)

-## Output Formats

-### Normal Format (-oN)

-Human-readable output with all scan details.
-Always saved automatically.

-### XML Format (-oX)

-Machine-parseable XML for integration with other tools.
-CardioNet can parse this into a beautiful text report.

-### Grepable Format (-oG)

-Easy to parse with grep and other Unix tools.
-Perfect for automation and scripting.

 ## Ethical Considerations